Notes on the profit and loss account

 13. Staff costs

-Pension benefits of the members of the Board are determined according to the Bank of Finland’s Pension Rule, without special terms and under same terms and conditions as confirmed in the Rule for other personnel.
-As applicable, the Bank of Finland’s Pension Rule is in line with the Public Sector Pension Act.
-A former board member may be paid compensation for income loss if the person may not, because of qualifying period provisions, accept employment from elsewhere or if the pension from the Bank of Finland is less than the compensation for income loss.
+Pension provision for the Bank of Finland’s employees is governed by the Public Sector Pensions Act (81/2016).
+A former board member may be paid compensation for income loss if the person may not, due to the provisions on the waiting period, accept employment from elsewhere or if the pension from the Bank of Finland is less than the compensation for income loss.
 Full compensation for income loss amounts to 60% of salary and is paid for one year, adjusted with the pension paid by the Bank, so that the sum of full compensation and pension does not exceed 60% of salary.